cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~
 map_to_curve(u)

-Input: u, a element in field F.
+Input: u, an element of field F.
 Output: Q, a point on the elliptic curve E.
 Steps: defined in Section 6.
 ~~~